 Creative written materials: These can include stories, poems, essays, published opinion pieces, etc.

 Evidence of scientific or technological work: This submission should cover scientific or technological projects, residencies or internships that required abilities in and/or integration of multiple disciplines or creative problem-solving.
 Evidence may include abstracts, photos, wireframes, schematics, video, etc.

 PLEASE NOTE: It is impossible to efficiently review lengthy or large submissions.
 If you wish for faculty to understand your creative output in the application process, we strongly urge careful selection and curation to show your best work in the most concise way possible.
 Excerpts, clip reels, and compilations are preferable to complete submissions.
 It is also important to select entries that will differentiate you from others and highlight your individuality.

 Letters of recommendation

-The online application requires two references.
-You should request recommendations from those who can speak to your professional or academic readiness to attend a rigorous graduate program.
+If you decide to solicit recommendations, you should request recommendations from those who can speak to your professional or academic readiness to attend a rigorous graduate program.
 You should request these letters from your recommenders through the online application.

 GRE scores are not required

 If your native language is not English, you are required to submit a Test of English as a Foreign Language (TOEFL) with a score of higher than 90 or International English Language Testing System (IELTS) with a score of higher than 6.5.